Undertile/UrlShortener/README.md

 Url are stored as empty files in a AWS S3 Bucket.
 The HTTP headers are set to redirect to the target URL

+License

     This file is part of UT-UrlShortener.

     Foobar is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by